 Conclusion

-As I said, the worst thing that could happen if you drink green tea with a fatty liver is it having absolutely no health benefits at all, but without doing any type of harm.
+As I said, the worst thing that could happen if you drink green tea if you have a fatty liver is it having absolutely no health benefits at all, but without doing any type of harm.

 However, I would consider the studies made over the years – both on humans and mice – pretty encouraging, since they all conclude that green tea indeed helps the liver.